 A female rose breasted grosbeak was eating something high up in the tree.

 Female woodpeckers.
 A pileated and a downy.

 Both males and females look the same for thrashers and green herons so these could be either.

-Lots of tiny critters in the flowers at the Florida Botanical Gardens in Largo.
+A few fun things at the Florida Botanical Gardens in Largo.